The Atlantic View Trail

 The Atlantic View Trail is perhaps the most scenic of Halifax’s #rails-to-trails routes.
 At 10km in length and lacking any hills, it’s an easy trail to accomplish by bike.
 The simplest route is 8km, starting at the Lawrencetown Community Centre and ending at a small gravel parking lot off of Highway 207 (as plotted on the trail map).
 Unless transportation awaits you at the end of the trail, you’ll have to backtrack.
 This makes the up-and-back trip a total of 16km, which can easily be done in an hour and a half of peddling.
 I would recommend adding at least an extra hour to that trip estimate, as there is plenty of stop-warranted, camera-friendly scenery throughout.

 The Lawrencetown Community Centre sits adjacent to the start of the Atlantic View Trail, and unless there is an event going on such as a baseball game, there’s usually plenty of room to park.
 The next good starting point is 2.5km down the trail where it meets Lawrencetown Beach Provincial Park.
 Lawrencetown Beach has plenty of parking, save for nice weekends in the summer when everyone has the same idea.
-The last parking option is 2km from the end of the trail, along Marine Drive with a small gravel parking area.
+The last option is 2km from the end of the trail, on the Marine Drive parking area.

 Rails-To-Trails Route Planning